canonical/certification-docs/Self-Test_Guide-16.04.rst

 ------------------------

--  In addition to the SUT, the network must contain at least one other machine, which will run MAAS and an ``iperf`` server.
-The MAAS Advanced NUC Installation and Configuration (MANIAC) document (available from https://certification.canonical.com) describes how to configure a MAAS server.
+-  In addition to the SUT, the network must contain at least one other machine, which will run MAAS and an ``iperf3`` server.
+The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document (available from https://certification.canonical.com) describes how to configure a MAAS server.
 This server may be a standard part of the testing network or something you bring with you for testing purposes alone.
 A laptop or a small portable computer such as an Intel NUC is sufficient.
-MAAS version 1.7 or later is strongly preferred for certification work; the older MAAS 1.5 lacks certain features that are becoming increasingly important.
+MAAS version 1.7 or later is required for certification work; the older MAAS 1.5 lacks certain features that are becoming increasingly important.
 This document describes use of MAAS 1.9.
 If you use MAAS 1.7 or 1.8, some procedures will differ slightly.

 -  The MAAS server computer should run Ubuntu 14.04 (Trusty Tahr) or later, and should be configured to deliver Ubuntu 16.04 images to its clients.
-   Testing with fixed point releases, as described in the "Configuring MAAS to Deliver Fixed Point Releases" section of the MANIAC document, is required.
+   Testing with fixed point releases, as described in the MANIACS document, is required.

 -  Ideally, the network should have few or no other computers;